Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Duane syndrome is an eye movement disorder present at birth characterized by horizontal eye movement limitation: a limited ability to move the eye inward toward the nose, outward toward the ear, or in both directions.
 When the affected eye(s) moves inward toward the nose, the eyeball pulls in, and the eye-opening (palpebral fissure) narrows.
 When the eye attempts to look inward in some patients, it moves upward (upshoot) or downward (down shoot).

-13 Alikes with Duane's syndrome
+13 people with Duane's syndrome are on Alike.

 Signs & symptoms